aws/aws-cdk/DESIGN_GUIDELINES.md

 guidelines that apply only to AWS resources (and in many cases enforced/implemented by the **Resource** base class).

 AWS services are modeled around the concept of *resources*.
-Service normally expose through their APIs one or more resources, which can be provisioned through the APIs control plane or through AWS CloudFormation.
+Services normally expose one or more resources through their APIs, which can be provisioned through the APIs control plane or through AWS CloudFormation.

 Every resource available in the AWS platform will have a corresponding resource